 The input key shall be the KEK2

-(including associated fragments, if applicable) .
-The plaintext indicator shall correspond to a contiguous segment of the second input string (defined below).The input plaintext shall be the contents of the Association Request frame that follow the FILS Session element
+The plaintext indicator shall be a set of information elements (including associated fragments, if applicable) contained in the Association Request frame that follow the FILS Session element.
+The procedure by which STA selects this set of information elements is outside scope of the specification.
+The plaintext indicator shall correspond to a contiguous segment of the second input string (defined below).

-The input AAD shall be:
+The first input string shall be set to the right-concatenation of the following fields:

 The STA MAC